efrecon/devenv-code-tunnel/README.md

   tunnel, with the `.txt` extension will be maintained with access content.
 For additional security, you should make that GIST private.
 This requires the `git` feature to be installed.
+- `-s` is the port for the SSH server inside the container.
+The default is `2222`.
+  This port will be used to connect to the container via SSH, and also to connect to the cloudflare tunnel.
+- `-S` contains a space-separated list of [services](./share/services/README.md) to start inside the container.
+The default is to start all services.
+Specify a `-` to not start any service.
 - `-T` selects the tunnels that are to be started, provided they have been installed in the image.
 The default is to start all tunnels.
 - `-L` selects the logs to reprint inside the main container logs.
 Specify a `-`